Click the button below to download and purchase the “Maximizing Section 199A Deductions” monograph (price $150, roughly 135 pages) :

 Money Back Guarantee

-And a final important note: We’re of course providing a money-back guarantee… If you’re an attorney, CPA or enrolled agent and you don’t find our monograph saves you several hours of time and lets you more quickly start helping clients with this wonderful new tax shelter, just email us and ask for a refund.
+We’re of course providing a money-back guarantee… If you don’t find our monograph saves you several hours of time and lets you more quickly start helping clients with this wonderful new tax shelter, just email us and ask for a refund.